History & Stats

 2017: 7 Feature wins with 1 Dash, 11 Heat Race wins, 10 Fast Times, 24 Top 5's, 33 Top 10's, with 4 Rain Outs and his 10th Civil War Series Championship & his 3rd SDS 410 Track Championship.

-The 2018 season has Andy reunited with the F&F Racing x1 Team.
+The 2019 season Andy again running for the F&F Racing x1 Team.
 They will be running for both Placerville Speedway & SCCT Championships.
-With SDS switching to 360 sprints this year Andy will be in his Family 92 for the majority of their races but scheduling conflicts will keep him from going for the championship there.
+At SDS Andy will be in his Family 92 for the majority of their races but scheduling conflicts will again keep him from going for the championship there.
 He will be running the A&A Motorsports #92 in the 410 events at Silver Dollar Speedway, select King of the West Series and World of Outlaw races.

 Please check out the Schedule page to see where he is racing.